-Welcome to a quick tutorial on how to create a drag and drop sortable list with HTML and Javascript.
+Welcome to a quick tutorial on how to create a drag-and-drop sortable list with HTML and Javascript.
 Once upon a time in the Dark Ages of the Internet, implementing drag-and-drop is a massive task that involves a lot of coding with 3rd party libraries.
 But ever since HTML5, it has been made a native feature and we no longer have to fight with digital dragons.

 In the simplest design, drag-and-drop in HTML and Javascript only requires: